Best Backpack Sprayer Reviews For The Money

 - Wide range chemical compatibility.

-Ideal for some of the most challenging spraying tasks, the Solo 475-B Professional lives up to its repute.
+Ideal for some of the most challenging spraying tasks, the Solo 475-B Professional lives up to its reputation.

 - The pump is interchangeable, making it convenient for left- and right-handed users

-- The diaphragm’s Tivilon material provides great protection against chemicals; resistant even to harsh fluids
+- The diaphragm’s Tivilon material provides excellent protection against chemicals; resistant even to harsh fluids

-- The diaphragm pump works with a wide variety of chemicals: from bleach and liquid solutions to dissolvable powders.
-Also, varied formulations for plant, shrub, and tree protection as well as different pesticides, herbicides, and fertilizers
+- The diaphragm pump works with a wide variety of compounds: from bleach and liquid solutions to dissolvable powders.
+Also, varied formulations for the plant, shrub, and tree protection as well as different pesticides, herbicides, and fertilizers

 - It can even pass out tiny abrasive particles without resulting in pump assembly damage.